jeff4/bionotes.github.io/_comp/javascript.md

 ***

 ## 7/18/2024
-* Tested xss scripting on localhost with `live-server` and it worked.
+* Tested xss scripting example below on localhost with `live-server` and it worked.

 #### Cross-Site Scripting p.
 740
 * **XSS** aka **cross-site scripting** is a term for a category of security issues in which an attacker injects HTML tags or scripts into a target website.